MillionIntegrals/vel/README.md

 This repository is still in an early stage of that journey but it will grow as I'll be putting some work into that.

+# Requirements

+This project requires Python 3.7 and PyTorch 0.4.1

 # Features